yohsii/puck-cms-platform/README.md

 - [full text search](https://github.com/yohsii/puck-core/wiki/Querying-for-content) - data storage is lucene based and you can set analyzers and field settings (analyze,store,ignore,keep casing) per property in your model
 - [spatial search](https://github.com/yohsii/puck-core/wiki/Querying-for-content)
 - [image cropping](https://www.youtube.com/watch?v=jlPDws8L_FE&t=1s)
-- basic user permissions to grant/deny permissions to particular actions and limit access to content based on a start path
+- user permissions to grant/deny permissions to particular actions and limit access to content based on a start path
 - hooks - you can [transform](https://github.com/yohsii/puck-core/wiki/Handling-Images-and-Files-with-property-Transformers) data before it is indexed using attributes to modify how a field is indexed and how it is stored
-- supports conditional template switching (display modes were removed from asp.net core but this works in the same way)
+- supports [conditional template switching](https://github.com/yohsii/puck-core/wiki/Display-Modes) (display modes were removed from asp.net core but this works in the same way)
 - redirects - you can manage both 301/302 redirect mappings
 - works in [load balanced](https://github.com/yohsii/puck-core/wiki/Load-Balancing) environments
 - caching - customisable output caching. (per node-type or catch-all. also supports explicit exclusion for any particular node)